 An efficient BI platform should take data from numerous databases and servers and pull it together through remote access.
 This eliminates the tedious process of collecting and inputting information manually.
 It also improves data accuracy.

 The goal behind producing metrics in the first place is to improve the business.
 This means teams need access to important data with enough time to act on it.

-Automation is necessary for today's KPI reporting solutions.
+Automation is necessary for today's KPI monitoring and reporting solutions.
 You can do this through scripting.
 That allows for multi-stage jobs to be completed more easily, while a series of scripts can be used to automate further.

 It’s important to fine-tune your metrics for each intended audience.
 While there is no magic bullet of KPIs for every business, there are several common ones that departments use to measure effectiveness.

 These should be used as a guideline as IT staff and business leaders work together to align KPIs with specific objectives and develop your own set of performance indicators.

 Your C-suite team is all about the financial KPIs when it comes to measuring the success of your business.
 But there's more to financial KPIs than just one number.